 Although women have been the traditional customers of plastic surgery, men are turning to plastic surgery in increasing numbers.

-Less invasive procedures such as botox, laser treatments and dermal fillers can give men a rejuvenated and naturally youthful appearance without any downtime and at relatively low costs.
+Less invasive procedures such as Anti-Wrinkle Injections, laser treatments and dermal fillers can give men a rejuvenated and naturally youthful appearance without any downtime and at relatively low costs.
 These, along with liposuction, are the most popular cosmetic surgery treatments for men, with many men reporting a need for a competitive edge in the workforce as the reason they have pursued cosmetic treatments.

 If you’d like more information on Dr Scott Turner click here or read this blog, or if you’d like to find a qualified practitioner near you click here.
 To read more about the dangerous side to overseas plastic surgery check out these blogs.